Monitoring at Scale

 Frequently asked questions

-What role does accessibility play in Sifflet’s UI design?
+What role does metadata play in a data observability platform?

-How does Sifflet support data governance at scale?
+How does Sifflet support data documentation in Airflow?